A lot or a little?

-Parents need to know that this subtitled Swedish film is definitely not for kids.
+Parents need to know that The Girl with the Dragon Tattoo (2009) is a subtitled Swedish film that's definitely not for kids.
 With graphic sexual violence, gruesome murders, torture, and pervasive coarse and sexual language, even adults might be disturbed by what they see.
 Expect multiple images of mutilated dead young women and numerous instances of female nudity (including breasts), as well as partial male nudity in graphic tortuous poses.
 The female heroine smokes continuously.
 Still,k despite the intense content, the movie's message of good triumphing over evil ultimately provides some relief.

 - Parents say